Cougar baseball tops Colby 7-4

 The Cougars moved to 15-23 on the season.
-WNCC went 3-1 in the 3-day road trip as they topped McCook Community College on Sunday in Empire Conference games 6-3 and 19-15.
+WNCC went 3-1 in the three-day road trip as they topped McCook Community College on Sunday, April 10 in Empire Conference games 6-3 and 19-15.

 Colby had a strong season going as the Trojans drop to 22-11 on the season.

-Garza, who got the save in the game while Wyatt Zsidisin got the win, said the pitchers were doing their job on the mound, while the offense did what they needed to do and that was to get on base and rely on their teammates to bring them in.
+Garza, who got the save in the game while Wyatt Zsidisin got the win, said the pitchers were doing their job on the mound, while the offense did what they needed to do — get on base and rely on their teammates to bring them in.

 “We had some hard hit balls (early on) but they (Colby) also had some great defense,” Garza said.
 “Later on in the game, we found the gaps and started to score.
 Hitting and pitching did what they were supposed to do.
 Pitching was hitting spots and with that, we were able to get guys out.
 I think it’s a great confidence booster to head into this weekend.”